farastu-who/GIS-DL/README.md

 2. OpenStreetMap (OSM): OSM is a collaborative mapping project that allows users to contribute and access geospatial data.
 Power grid lines are sometimes mapped in OSM, and you can extract aerial imagery from various sources associated with OSM data.
 3. National Renewable Energy Laboratory (NREL) datasets: NREL provides a collection of geospatial datasets related to renewable energy, including solar and wind energy.
 These datasets often encompass aerial imagery that may include power grid lines in proximity to renewable energy installations.
 4. DeepGlobe: The DeepGlobe dataset focuses on several computer vision tasks related to satellite imagery, such as road extraction, building detection, and land cover classification.
 However, it does not provide annotations or labels specifically for power grid lines.
 5. TTPLA: This is a public dataset that is a collection of aerial images of Transmission Towers (TTs) and Powers Lines (PLs).
+It consists of 1,100 images with a resolution of 3,840×2,160 pixels, as well as manually labeled 8,987 instances of TTs and PLs.
 An example from the dataset is shown below.

 ![TTPLA dataset](https://github.com/farastu-who/GIS-DL/assets/34352153/1fdf015b-2baf-4179-bfbf-eeac545c3504)